Futaba Channel

 Futaba Channel (ふたば(双葉)☆ちゃんねる, Futaba Channeru), or Futaba for short, also sometimes called 2chan, is a Japanese imageboard.
-Users of the website can upload pictures and discuss a wide variety of topics, from daily personal problems to sports, ramen, otaku and underground culture.
+Users of the website can upload pictures and discuss a wide variety of topics, from daily personal problems to sports, ramen, otaku and subcultures.

 Origin

 Futaba Channel was set up on August 30, 2001, as a refuge for 2channel users when 2channel was in danger of shutting down.
 It started as a textboard but eventually added imageboards based on the GazouBBS software.
 This would later become inspiration for the English-language imageboard 4chan website, which was based on Futaba.

 Concept

 Futaba Channel consists of about 60 imageboards (three of which are Hepburn boards) and about 40 textboards, with topics ranging from daily personal problems to food, sports, ramen, and pornography.
 There are also two places to upload general non-image files.
 Futaba is powered by a custom script based on GazouBBS (gazou.php, from 画像, Hepburn, meaning "image").
 The Futaba script was open source (last updated in 2005) and its descendants are used to run many Japanese and English imageboards.